-Those looking for more insight on the brand should visit Yamaha’s excellent global website where veteran Japanese pressman and former GP pilot Ken Nemoto gives an inside look at what Yamaha’s engineers accomplished with the previous production four-strokes.
-According to Nemoto, the FZ 400’s (right top>) razor-focus was far different than the FJ 1100 (right bottom>) which was engineered to give unparalleled straight line stability at Autobahn speeds.
-Mixing various pros and cons of the 16” wheel, Nemoto reports the FZ met its goal of being a fast, fun and forgiving sports bike capable of new levels of performance.
-Not for the racer, but instead the street rider.
-So while the FZ did find success as a works machine (see Eddie Lawson’s 1986 Daytona 200 win) it nevertheless finds itself cast in the shadow of Suzuki’s GSX-R750.
+According to Japanese pressman and former GP pilot Ken Nemoto, focus for the FZ 400 (here in red, white and blue) was far different than the FJ 1100 (in silver/red) which despite being tested as a sport/handler was designed for straight line stability at Autobahn speeds.
+Mixing various pros and cons of the 16” wheel, Nemoto said the FZ met its goal of being a fast, forgiving machine capable of new levels of performance.
+Not as a racer, but instead to enhance the skills of the average rider.
+So while the FZ found success in works guise (see Eddie Lawson, 1986 Daytona 200) it still lives in the shadow of Suzuki’s vaunted GSX-R750.
 “The reason behind the Yamaha Handling reputation was clear” writes Nemoto.
-“Factory developers stuck to their long-held values and (racing) experience, resisting the sway of popular trends during that time.”
+“Factory developers stuck to their long-held values and experi. ence, resisting the sway of popular trends during that time.”
+Read Nemoto’s full report here.

 749cc liquid-cooled, DOHC inline four